 Saturday April 19th is our trip to Heislerville Wildlife Management Area led by Carol Fitzpatrick and Barb Stollsteimer.
 Heislerville WMA is part of the Delaware Bayshore and comprises close to 6000 acres of formerly diked salt-hay marshes, impoundments, tidal marshes, and pine-oak uplands.
 The area protects part of the Maurice River.
 We will primarily be on Matt’s Landing Rd, Earth Dike Rd, and East Point Rd to the lighthouse where we will eat our lunch.

-Future Field Trip Dates for Your Birding Calendars (Additional Details to Come!)
+Future Possible Field Trip for Your Birding Calendars (Additional Details to Come!)